Retraining Program for Immigrant Engineers

 Committed to enhancing the lives of the immigrants and citizens of the Lower East Side, Peter Cooper, self-made inventor and industrialist, established The Cooper Union in 1859.
 Through its three top-ranked schools - the School of Art, The Irwin S. Chanin School of Architecture, and the Albert Nerken School of Engineering - The Cooper Union has built an international reputation for excellence and innovative approaches to education.

 The Albert Nerken School of Engineering is routinely cited among top three undergraduate schools of engineering in America by U.S. News & World Report.
 The school offers bachelor's and master's degrees in chemical, civil, mechanical, and electrical engineering.
-It is led by Teresa Dahlberg.

 The Retraining program is made possible through generous donations from the Robin Hood Foundation and Hebrew Technical Institute.
 The Retraining Program would also like to thank our individual donors for support.